-Professional Members of the ITA, if qualified in the Psychotherapy field, have the right to be listed in the UKCP's National Register as Transactional Analysis Psychotherapists.
+TA practitioners who are accredited as Certified Transactional Analysts in the Psychotherapy field of application have the right to be listed in the UKCP's National Register as Transactional Analysis Psychotherapists.

 The UKCP publishes a twice-yearly newsletter, The Psychotherapist,as well as organising an annual conference.